marxanweb/docs/user.md

 All users can create new features using a number of different methods which are described below.
 In each case the process ends with the feature being uploaded to Mapbox so that it can be visualised in the map.
 For more information see [Uploading spatial data to Mapbox](#uploading-spatial-data-to-mapbox).
 In all of the import/create feature windows there is the option to add the new feature to the current project.

 ##### Importing from a shapefile
 To upload existing spatial data from the local machine onto the server as new features use the import from shapefile window.
 This steps you through the process of imported single or multiple features.
+Both polygons and point shapefiles can be imported, but point shapefiles must have a field called 'value' which contains the continuous variable that you are interested in.

 - Click on the Import button and select From a shapefile.
 - In the first step of the wizard, upload a zipped shapefile which contains the feature data that you want to import, then click next.